 Inventory Item Type: The particular type of item (if applicable). - General: A general use item that is not specific to tattooing or piercing such as gloves or a t-shirt. - Tattoo: An item specific for tattooing. - Piercing: An item specific for piercing which will have more properties in the Piercing Item Specifications property.

-If you leave the inventory item name blank, after setting the piercing item specifications a name will be automatically generated for you.
+If you leave the inventory item name blank, after setting the jewelry item specifications a name will be automatically generated for you.
 It will also look at other properties such as material to generate this name, so fill out all details in the Inventory Item detail view first, then move onto this view to generate a standardized name.
 This is particularly useful for jewelry.

 Color: The primary color of this inventory item.